 One of the most recent firms to join the big-ticket tenant roster within the district is Shinhan Bank, which signed a deal for more than 32,000 square feet at 475 Park Avenue South in Q1 2019.

 How much does it cost to lease an office in Park Avenue / Madison Square?

 Average office asking rents in Midtown South are on the rise, reaching $83.51 per square foot in March, according to CBRE’s first-quarter of 2019 data.
 Average rents in the Park Avenue/Madison Square submarket hover just below $80 per square foot.
 Prices are slightly lower in the area due to an availability rate of 13 percent–the highest in Midtown South.
 However, fundamentals are strong and the convenient location will likely continue to draw investors looking for quality office space.

-Transportation is superb.
-Remember, this was once the heart of the city: The Sixth Avenue, Broadway, and East Side subway lines all serve the district.
+The Park Avenue/Madison Square submarket was once the heart of the city, thus transportation options are plentiful.
+The Sixth Avenue, Broadway, and East Side subway lines all serve the district.
 The East Side IRT runs directly beneath Park Avenue South, with local stations all up and down the avenue.
-The beautiful Madison Square and the area’s fine architecture lend a unique ambience to the district.